wasp-lang/wasp/web/docs/auth/ui.md

 title: Auth UI
 ---

-import { EmailPill, UsernameAndPasswordPill, GithubPill, GooglePill, KeycloakPill } from "./Pills";
+import { EmailPill, UsernameAndPasswordPill, DiscordPill, GithubPill, GooglePill, KeycloakPill } from "./Pills";

 To make using authentication in your app as easy as possible, Wasp generates the server-side code but also the client-side UI for you.
 It enables you to quickly get the login, signup, password reset and email verification flows in your app.